BRIKI-Khadidja-a/gdg_event/README.md

 ## 🛠️ Getting Started

-1. Clone or download this repository
+1. open the project :
 2. Open `index.html` in your web browser
 3. No build process or dependencies required!